CoachPatrickSmith/Relational-Network-Generator/README.md

 If you use this script or its derivatives, please cite:
 Smith, P., & Hayes, S. C. (2022).
 An Open-Source Relational Network Derivation Script in R for Modeling and Visualizing Complex Behavior for Scientists and Practitioners.
 Frontiers in Psychology, 13. https://www.frontiersin.org/article/10.3389/fpsyg.2022.914485

+Please see the wiki and announcements for the most recent updates.